 How to reach it by ferry

-• Ionian option: Italy to Corfu, ideal for a road-trip style route.
+- Ionian option: Italy to Corfu, useful for a road-trip style route.

 Croatia